plainsightcollection/plainsightcollection.github.io/README.md

 #### Safari

+1. Copy one of the URLs above.
+Make sure you get all of it, from "javascript" all the to the "undefined;".
-1. Open the 'Bookmarks' menu at the top of the screen by clicking it.
+2. Open the 'Bookmarks' menu at the top of the screen by clicking it.
-2. Click the 'Add Bookmark...' entry.
+3. Click the 'Add Bookmark...' entry.
-3. 'Safari' will "helpfully" fill in the 'Title' field with the current page's name.
+4. 'Safari' will "helpfully" fill in the 'Title' field with the current page's name.
 Delete this and give the game your own memorable (but we suggest obfuscated) name.
-4. Make sure that the 'Add this page to' dropdown is highlighting 'Favorites'.
+5. Make sure that the 'Add this page to' dropdown is highlighting 'Favorites'.
-5. Click the 'Add' button.
+6. Click the 'Add' button.
-6. Re-open the 'Bookmarks' menu at the top of the screen by clicking it.
+7. Re-open the 'Bookmarks' menu at the top of the screen by clicking it.
-7. If needed, click the triangle next to 'Favorites' so that all entries are visible.
+8. If needed, click the triangle next to 'Favorites' so that all entries are visible.
-8. Find the entry with the name you gave it and right click its 'Address' to open a pop-up menu.
+9. Find the entry with the name you gave it and right click its 'Address' to open a pop-up menu.
-9. Select the 'Edit Address...' entry.
+10. Select the 'Edit Address...' entry.
-10. Clear out the old address and paste in the URL you copied from earlier.
+11. Clear out the old address and paste in the URL you copied from earlier.
-11. Hit the 'Enter' key.
+12. Hit the 'Enter' key.
-12. Re-open the 'Bookmarks' menu at the top of the screen by clicking it.
+13. Re-open the 'Bookmarks' menu at the top of the screen by clicking it.
-13. Select the 'Hide Bookmarks Editor' entry.
+14. Select the 'Hide Bookmarks Editor' entry.

+#### Internet Explorer

+1. Copy one of the URLs above.
+Make sure you get all of it, from "javascript" all the to the "undefined;".
+2. If your 'Favorites bar' is not already visible, you will need to show it.
+To do so:
+  1. Right click in the empty space to the left of the 'Home' (house) button.
+  2. Select the 'Favorites Bar' entry.
+3. Click the 'Add to Favorites bar' (a star with a green arrow) button located in the 'Favorites bar'.
+An entry for the current page will be added.
+4. Right click this entry to pull up a pop up menu.
+5. Select the 'Properties' entry.
+A form will appear.
+6. Clear the 'URL' field and paste in your URL from earlier.

+#### Microsoft Edge

+1. Copy one of the URLs above.
+Make sure you get all of it, from "javascript" all the to the "undefined;".
+2. If your 'Favorites bar' is not already visible, you will need to show it.
+To do so:
+  1. Click the 'Hub' button, a collection of lines to the left of the 'Make a Web Note' (a pen) button.
+  2. Click 'Settings'.
+  3. Flip the 'Show the favorites bar' switch to on.
+3.

 ### Playing The Games